 At CIRCOR, we manufacture and market highly engineered products and sub-systems for markets including oil & gas, power generation and aerospace & defense.
 We have an attractive, diversified product portfolio with recognized, market-leading brands.
-Our global businesses, however, are cyclical in nature, and our stock price at any point in time can be significantly affected by unexpected changes in certain markets, for example, the 42% drop in world oil prices at the end of 2014:
+Our global businesses, however, are cyclical in nature, and our stock price at any point in time can be significantly affected by unexpected changes in certain markets, for example, the 60% drop in world oil prices and 61% drop in both oil exploration and production and North American rig count over the last two years.